CaileyBianchini/Topia/TopiaAssesment.md

 2. Input Information
 - Get Input Numbers - Player will be asked to select things out of a list, can be two choices, some will have 6 choices.
-- Typing in Roles - Only towards the start of Single Player Adventure you are alowed to type in the role rather then given a list.
+- Name? - You will be asked to type in the name you want for the character you will be plaing.

 1. Output Information
 -